 Location: Sault Ste Marie, ON

-This snowshoe route takes you through a forest trail with a few hilly sections as well as over the ice on some small lakes.
-It is a 7km loop, but you can also opt for a shorter 4km loop.
-I have done this hike a few times now with two different groups, and on my own.
-The hike runs mostly on snowmobile trail, and over the lakes, but there are portions where you will need your snowshoes.
+I have done this hike a few times now with two different groups and on my own.
+The hike runs mostly on snowmobile trails, and over the lakes, but there are portions where you will need your snowshoes.

 Find the trail at the south-west corner of the lake.
 There is a hill to climb to get up and over onto Red Rock Lake.
 Cross the ice of Red Rock lake continuing south-west and find the trail again in the south-west corner of the lake.
 This time there is a pretty steep hill to climb as you cross over onto Maki Lake.
 Cross the ice on Maki Lake staying to the north shore.
 You will cross the narrow channel between a little island and the north shore of the lake before you get to the trail at the north-west corner of the lake.
 Again there is a hill to climb before you descend onto Make Lake Road and back to the parking area.